jian916/Nemo/Docs/api/functions.md

 ``isPatchActive(functionName)``

-Return true if patch with given function active
+Return true if patch with given function active.

+## isOneOfPatchesActive

+``isOneOfPatchesActive(functionName, ...)``

+Return true if one of patches with given function active.

 ## enablePatch